Selling Alcohol Online 101:

 Let’s again mention the obvious.
 Nothing on this website is legal advice.
 Consult with an attorney before making any decisions which might affect your legal rights.
 If you are not clear about whether something affects your legal rights, be cautious and talk with a lawyer before taking any action.

 If selling locally was good enough for your father, his father, and his father before him, why change your approach?
 In short, because your customers already have.

 E-commerce allows small wineries, breweries, and distilleries a previously unimaginable opportunity to sell on a national level without the advertising budgets of their larger multi-national competitors.

 Direct shipments from your winery, brewery, or distillery require you to comply with all federal laws concerning alcohol retail sales, the laws of your state, the laws of the state to which you want to ship, and the regulations of the shipping companies.
 Since these laws are continuously changing, and this page will not necessarily be 100% updated with every relevant fact, law, and regulation we highly recommend that you seek qualified legal counsel about questions regarding your business and shipping policies.
 However, a solid foundation for your online business will likely include some or all of the following:

-Form TTB F 5630.5d “Alcohol Dealer Registration” submitted and approved by the Alcohol and Tobacco Tax and Trade Bureau (TTB)
+Form TTB F 5630.5d, which can be accessed here, “Alcohol Dealer Registration” submitted and approved by the Alcohol and Tobacco Tax and Trade Bureau (TTB)